rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 ![ml-model-google-878x356-61242](https://user-images.githubusercontent.com/300046/30997127-ee8083b6-a482-11e7-8b7a-0dd4ea518fdc.jpg)
 <a target="_blank" href="https://www.coursera.org/learn/serverless-machine-learning-gcp/lecture/3kcXm/what-is-machine-learning-ml">*</a>

-The design of the layers of a particular network is a mathematical <strong>model</strong>.
-A model is a statistical representation of a prediction task.
 Models are trained using examples so they can be used to make predictions.

-The result of training is a model that can take an unlabled photo and derive the label, such as "cat".
+The result of training is a mathematical <strong>model</strong> used to make <strong>predictions</strong>, such as taking an unlabled photo and deriving the label "cat".

 ## Terminology